robinagandhi/modularnorms/README.md

 # Usage

-Use/install Python 2.7 interpreter for running the scripts
+Use/install Python 2.7 interpreter for running the following scripts to generate DOT and OWL files from a JSON description of modular norms.

 ```
 # General usage format: